Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: The independent bond fluctuation picture

 The ground state and the diagonal energies are the same as for the XXZ model with $\alpha=0.5$, but in addition to the '$+-$'- and $'-+$'-terms found in (\ref{eq:XXZHamil}), '$++$'- and $'--'$-terms now appear.
 However, these new terms destroy the state with lowest diagonal energy so they can be disregarded for the calculation of the ground state energy by the present method.
 The remaining off-diagonal terms are $JS/2$, so the estimated ground state energy per bond becomes

-It is simple to do the calculation for other anisotropic models with antiferromagnetic spin order.
+It is simple to do the calculation for other anisotropic models with antiferromagnetic spin order on bipartite lattices.
 Obviously, the strongest interactions should be along the $z$-direction.
-Models with interactions between i.e. $S=\frac{1}{2}$ and $S=1$ spins can also be handled by the same general method, although new expressions for both diagonal and off-diagonal terms must be devised.
+Models with interactions between e.g. $S=\frac{1}{2}$ and $S=1$ spins can also be handled by the same general method, although new expressions for both diagonal and off-diagonal terms must be devised.

 Table \ref{tab:E0} lists the ground state energies for the $S=\frac{1}{2}$ Heisenberg and XY models on selected lattices, with $J=1$.
 Shown are estimates of the values from exact methods or accurate numerical calculations (see footnotes for references), the results from first order spin wave theory\cite{SpinWave,XYSpinWave} and the values found by equation (\ref{eq:HeisE0}) or (\ref{eq:XYE0}).
 These approximations are seen to be as good as the spin wave results, in most cases even slightly better (calculations on the square lattice XXZ model, $\alpha<1$, follow below).
 The good agreement suggests that the simple picture of uncorrelated bond fluctuations is a reasonable representation of local correlations in the true ground state.
+The table also lists the values of the first-order expansion of (\ref{eq:HeisE0}) in $\alpha^2/(Z-1)^2$:

+and similarly for (\ref{eq:XYE0}).
+This result could also have been obtained by second-order perturbation theory.
+The numbers are also seen to be quite accurate, with the exception of the 1D Heisenberg model.